iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Easy to use and if it helps..<br> :date: __2020-12-16 22:07:46__

 > I run a system on my computers, called Bonic (24/7) which run similar scientific projects.
 I would like to see your project also running on PCs and not running on mobile phones, whilst charging.<br> :date: __2020-12-16 00:46:21__

-> Great app ... but made my phone far too hot.
-Dreamlab kept pausing for it to cool down, saying this was to keep the phone at 'optimum temperature', but the thing kept getting borderline too hot to touch.
-One solution would be to give the user an option to run either more intermittently, or simply use a lower temperature cuttoff.
-Sorry to sound negative here, but best for me to be honest.
-I hope this issue only affects a small minority of phones ... mine's a OnePlus X.<br> :date: __2020-12-15 13:47:34__

-> Happy to assist<br> :date: __2020-12-15 10:24:58__

-> Unobtrusive, I'm pleased to help<br> :date: __2020-12-14 16:17:41__

-> Pixel 4 gets quite hot charging so contribution is paused - should be able to contribute from battery if above, say, 70%<br> :date: __2020-12-14 08:40:54__